john-azzaro/Study-Parallax-Effects/README.md

 <br>

 ### When handling scroll with the utility function, tweaking is very easy.
 I used jQuery in this example to explore how simple this could be and it really worked out well.
-On the document scroll
+On the document scroll, simply call the parallax utility and pass in the element, the distance, and the speed.
+Again, makes it worlds easier to tweak for the right effect.